DATA SECURITY PODCAST

 Q: Excellent well, as always, Robert, thank you for coming on to the show, thank you for a really important history lesson, or a refresher for anyone who may have forgotten and such great solutions.

-A: Great being with you and I appreciate, always been invited to show.
+A: Great being with you and I appreciate always being invited to show.